xiaoxianyu-office/mm/skills/mechanics/heal.md

 | amount     | a       | The amount to heal the target                               | 1       |
 | overheal* | oh      | Whether or not to apply overhealing as additional MaxHealth | false   |

-**As of v4.6.0 overhealing will apply absorption hearts instead of increasing max health!*

 Examples
 --------